-Responding to the need to strengthen the technical and human capacities of the Scientific Police to assist in the investigation, UNDP purchased a series of specialized equipment for the Ballistic sector, CSI teams and the DNA sector and provided capacity building sessions for the police officers.
+Responding to the need to strengthen the technical and human capacities of the Scientific Police to assist in the investigation, UNDP purchased a series of specialized equipment for the ballistic sector, CSI teams, and DNA sector and provided capacity building sessions for the police officers.

 With the aim of improving the processing of evidence and the chain of custody from the crime scene, a Laboratory Information Management System (LIMS) was made available to the Albanian Institute of Scientific Police and the regional CSI units.
 Forty-five Albanian State Police officers from the Albanian Institute of Scientific Police were trained how to use the Laboratory Information Management System (LIMS).
-The knowledge acquired through the training enhanced their capacities to conduct the processing of evidence as per the internationally recognized standards.
+The training provided them with the knowledge they needed to process evidence in accordance with internationally recognized standards.

-Fatjon Kaluci - Chief of Evidence Administration Sector speaks of the benefits of the system that range from greater efficiency to accuracy and integration.
-“This system is instrumental to document every movement of evidence from receipt to disposal.
-It has reduced the paperwork significantly, tracks the location of each sample and its movement as part of the chain of custody, and provides accurate statistics”.
+Fatjon Kaluci, Chief of Evidence Administration Sector, speaks of the benefits of the system, which range from greater efficiency to accuracy and integration.
+"This system is instrumental to documenting every movement of evidence from receipt to disposal.
+It has reduced the paperwork significantly, tracks the location of each sample and its movement as part of the chain of custody, and provides accurate statistics."

-UNDP also procured the Comparison Macroscope and Trinocular microscopes- very useful tools to accurately examine results of the ballistic evidence.
-Moreover, five Albanian police officers from the Ballistic sector of the Scientific Police were trained to use the new equipment.
+UNDP also procured the comparison macroscope and trinocular microscopes—very useful tools to accurately examine the results of the ballistic evidence.
+Moreover, five Albanian police officers from the ballistic sector of the Scientific Police were trained to use the new equipment.

-“The training was very useful in strengthening capacities of the police officers to process ballistic evidence.
-This is done in line in with international standards”-says Fatjon.
+"The training was extremely beneficial in strengthening the police officers' abilities to process ballistic evidence.
+This is done in line with international standards," says Fatjon.

-A ballistic water tank for ballistic analysis was also made available in the context of the project including capacity building session with police officers in charge, on how to use the newly availed equipment.
+A ballistic water tank for ballistic analysis was also made available in the context of the project, which included a capacity building session with police officers in charge on how to use the newly available equipment.

-“The Ballistic Water Tank is an efficient bullet recovery system for obtaining undamaged bullets for direct comparison of rifling marks.
-I am very grateful for the support provided because this equipment and the following training is helping enhance the processing of ballistic evidence as per the highest international standards.”-says Nikolin Duraj, a Specialist at the Ballistic Sector.
+"The Ballistic Water Tank is an efficient bullet recovery system for obtaining undamaged bullets for direct comparison of rifling marks.
+I am very grateful for the support provided because this equipment and the following training are helping enhance the processing of ballistic evidence as per the highest international standards," says Nikolin Duraj, a specialist at the Ballistic Sector.

-“The project interventions have helped to process evidence.
-Because of the incomplete human and technological capacity of the Scientific Police, several investigations continued for a long time, and, in some cases, the procedural deadlines were exceeded, which entails the termination of criminal proceedings”-says Aleksander Bushati working as Specialist at the DNA Sector.
+"The project interventions have helped process evidence.
+Because of the incomplete human and technological capacity of the Scientific Police, several investigations continued for a long time, and, in some cases, the procedural deadlines were exceeded, which entailed the termination of criminal proceedings,"- says Aleksander Bushati, working as Specialist at the DNA Sector.

 With the new equipment, it is now possible for forensic scientists to solve crimes that have remained unsolved for years.

-I talked to UNDP Resident Representative, Monica Merino, who amongst others said: “UNDP highly appreciates the work of those invisible heroes and heroines who work day in and day out to give fair justice in Albania”.
+I talked to UNDP Resident Representative, Monica Merino, who among others said: "UNDP highly appreciates the work of those invisible heroes and heroines who work day in and day out to give fair justice in Albania."

-- Installation of a Water Tank for ballistic analysis in the premises of the in the premises of the Albanian Institute of Scientific Police
+- Installation of a ballistic analysis water tank on the premises of the Albanian Institute of Scientific Police

-- Procurement three 3D scanners for crime scene examination
+- Procurement of three 3D scanners for crime scene examination

 - Procurement of IT equipment for regional CSI Units